 Sprayed onto the side of a residential property is a huge seagull mural.
 It sits atop a metal skip filled with insulation material that has been designed to look like chips.
 Many were initially sceptical about this artwork belonging to Banksy, claiming it is furthest from his normal style.

 Preservation: Security was employed to secure the Banksy until a waterproof screen was installed.
-It is now one of three in Lowestoft that East Suffolk Council has committed to protect.
-Despite this, there have been reports that some of the ‘chips’ have been stolen from the skip.
+It was one of three in Lowestoft that East Suffolk Council has committed to protect.
+Despite this, there some of the ‘chips’ were stolen and the skip was eventually removed due to fly-tipping concerns.
+This artwork was removed in April 2023, presumably to sell at auction.
+Thanks to Tray for the update!

-How to get there: This mural is located just a five-minute walk from Lowestoft train station.
-It appears on the side of the house where Katwijk Way and Denmark Street meet.
+How to get there: This mural was located just a five-minute walk from Lowestoft train station.
+It appeared on the side of the house where Katwijk Way and Denmark Street meet.

 Banksy has used rats in much of his work, particularly during the pandemic.
 You may remember seeing the mural in which the rodents took over a tube carriage in 2020.
 This rat appears to be enjoying a staycation of his own, leaning back in a deckchair with a cheeky cocktail.